vesoft-inc/nebula-docs/docs-2.0/8.service-tuning/load-balance.md

 !!! note

-    The removed server's state will change to `OFFLINE` by default after 24 hours, which is configurable via `removed_threshold_sec` in metaD.
+    The removed server's state will be changed to `OFFLINE` by default after 24 hours, which is configurable via `removed_threshold_sec` in metaD.

 ## Balance leader distribution